-Dr Crawford Thomas (Chair of Trustees), Deirdre Healy, Beth Fisher, Nick Ankers, Ian Skaife
+Dr Crawford Thomas (Chair of Trustees), Deirdre Healy, Beth Fisher, Nick Ankers and Ian Skaife

 Introduction to Trustees